 - Cost effective – prefolds and terries especially are very cheap to purchase in comparison to more ‘high-tech’ diapers, and they are great stash-boosters.

-- You don’t have to change the wrap every time you change the nappy – only change if soiled.
+- You don’t have to change the wrap every time you change the diaper – only change if soiled.

 Prefolds and terries dry super fast.
 Fitteds can dry quickly, depending on what they are made out of.